 Entertainment & City Life

-Boston has everything you could ask for: theater, museums, shopping and top-notch dining.
-Here the quaint cobblestone grounds of the past meet trendy new nightclubs and top-rated restaurants.
+Boston has everything you could ask for: Theater, museums, shopping and top-notch dining.
+Here the quaint cobblestone grounds of the past meet trendy new nightclubs.

 The Charles River Esplanade is the perfect spot if you’re looking for a relaxing and scenic stroll, with its picturesque bridges that separate Boston from Cambridge, home to the world-famous Harvard University.